- Asia & the Pacific Policy Studies

 The PRP consortium is led by the ANU Department of Pacific Affairs, in partnership with the Development Policy Centre and the Lowy Institute, and is co-funded by Australia’s Department of Foreign Affairs and Trade, and the consortium partners’ parent bodies.
 The PRP is now in Phase II (2022-2026) and will take forward new and ongoing research in key priority areas of: gender, inclusion and social change; labour mobility and integration; politics, governance and economic resilience; Papua New Guinea (and Bougainville); and security, regionalism and geopolitics.

-The Development Policy Centre leads the PRP’s research into economic development and Pacific migration, is co-host of the annual Pacific Update conference with the University of the South Pacific, and edits the Asia and the Pacific Policy Studies journal.
+The Development Policy Centre leads the PRP’s research into economic development and Pacific migration and integration and is co-host of the annual Pacific Update conference with the University of the South Pacific.

 Current areas of our PRP research include: